Direct Rigid Laryngoscopy: What to Expect at Home

 Your Recovery

 Direct rigid laryngoscopy (say "lair-en-GOS-kuh-pee") is a procedure that lets your doctor look at your throat and voice box (larynx).
-The doctor used a tube, called a scope, to look deep into your throat.
+The doctor used a lighted tube with a camera on the end, called a scope, to look deep into your throat.
 The doctor may have used the procedure to take a tissue sample (biopsy), remove growths from the vocal cords, or do other kinds of surgery or laser treatment in the throat.
 Or the procedure may have been done to remove an object that was stuck in your throat.

-After the procedure, you may have some nausea and general muscle aches and may feel tired for 1 to 2 days.
+After the procedure, you may have some nausea and may feel tired for 1 to 2 days.
 Your throat may feel sore or slightly swollen for 2 to 5 days.
 You may sound hoarse for 1 to 8 weeks, depending on what was done during the procedure.

 Your doctor may ask you to speak as little as you can for 1 to 2 weeks after the procedure.
 If you speak, use your normal tone of voice and do not talk for very long.
 Whispering or shouting can strain your vocal cords as they are trying to heal.
 Try to avoid coughing or clearing your throat while your throat heals.
 These activities can also damage your vocal cords.
 If your vocal cords were affected during the procedure, rest your voice completely for 3 days.